PrajwalVandana/maestro-cli/readme.md

 Add a song (can be a folder of songs too!) given a file path.

-Pass the `-u` or `--url` flag to download from a YouTube or YouTube Music URL instead of a file path.
+Pass the `-y` or `--youtube` flag to download from a YouTube or YouTube Music URL instead of a file path.
 This requires installing [FFmpeg](https://github.com/FFmpeg/FFmpeg).

+Pass the `-s` or `--spotify` flag to download from a Spotify URL instead of a file path.
+This also requires installing FFmpeg.

 Pass the `-p` or `--playlist` flag to download an entire YT playlist from a song URL with a playlist component, e.g. https://www.youtube.com/watch?v=V1Z586zoeeE&list=PLfSdF_HSSu55q-5p-maISZyr19erpZsTo.
 The `-p` flag is unnecessary if the URL points directly to a playlist, e.g. https://www.youtube.com/playlist?list=PLfSdF_HSSu55q-5p-maISZyr19erpZsTo.